Cmastris/django_photo_gallery/README.md

 ### Can I see an example?
 Yes!
 A production version of the website which is populated with content (my own photos) can be found here: https://cmastris.eu.pythonanywhere.com/.

+### Why did you build this?
+After completing the [Django for Everybody Specialization](https://www.coursera.org/account/accomplishments/specialization/certificate/C3EC98DB3YJN) on Coursera, I wanted to build upon my experience working with Django.
+(Showing off my photos was a bonus!)

 ### How can I ask questions, report bugs, or provide feedback?
 Feel free to create an issue or open a new discussion.